2003 San Francisco 49ers season: Schedule

+Game summaries

 Week 1: vs. Chicago Bears

 The 49ers started the season off strongly, defeating the Bears 49–7.
 The game was close in the second quarter, with the 49ers leading 10–7, however, the Bears' defense gave way to the 49ers' offense who scored 39 unanswered points.
 The Bears were also plagued with turnovers; the team lost two fumbles and quarterback Kordell Stewart tossed three interceptions.
 The 49ers’ offensive line performed exceptionally well, as quarterback Jeff Garcia was never sacked during the course of the game.

 Week 2: at St. Louis Rams

 Coming off of a blowout, the 49ers played a tight match against the division rivals St. Louis Rams.
 It was a back-and-forth game, with the lead changing hands four times.
 The 49ers scored a game-tying touchdown late in the fourth quarter with a pass to Terrell Owens.
 In overtime, the Rams' Jeff Wilkins kicked a 28 yd field goal to win the game, the team overcoming their four turnovers.
 The loss meant the 49ers started the season 1–1.